YoYoGa

 he called it sedentary!
 I am told it was not a compliment.
 And I

-squarely blame it on Mrs YT and her culinary skills, my occupation as a
+squarely blamed it on Mrs. YT and her culinary skills, my occupation as a

 corporate mouse driver, the weather, the unsocial media, etc. The list